 6. Must My House Be Paid Off For Me To Qualify For A Reverse Mortgage?*

-No. You do not need to pay off your home to qualify.
+At the time of application, your home mortgage balance does not have to be paid off to qualify.
 However, the loan proceeds you receive from a reverse mortgage must be used to pay off the existing mortgage or liens (if there is a mortgage balance owing).
 You will continue to hold title to your home subject to the mortgage securing the reverse mortgage loan.

 7. Do I Have To Pay Taxes On The Cash Payments I Receive?